UCLALibrary/mirador-share-workspace/README.md

 When collaborating with others, it is useful to be able to share workspaces across different computers.
 This Mirador plugin enables this.

+## Back-end requirements and what to do when your app has no back-end

+Since the implementation of Mirador's `saveSession` configuration option [is buggy](https://github.com/ProjectMirador/mirador/issues/746), this plugin assumes a back-end that can handle POST requests encoded as `multipart/form-data` at the same route as the Mirador viewer.
+That back-end can then inject the serialized state into the Mirador constructor in the viewer page's `<script>` tag.
+The POST route can be configured by modifying the template in `loadWorkspacePanel.js`.

+If you would like to use this plugin with the `saveSession` option (presumably in an app with no back-end), please use the `savesession-on` branch of this repository.

 ## Setup

 You can find production-ready build artifacts inside the 'dist/' folder.